-Imagine you wake up one morning excited to be spending the entire day with your friend.
+Imagine you wake up one morning excited to spend the entire day with your friend.

-You get dressed, and she takes you out.
+You get dressed and wait for her to pick you up.
 You don’t know what you’re going to do or where you’re going to go, but you’re ready for a fun time.
-After a while, you realize… it’s not fun.

 This is what every day is like for a lot of young kids.
 They don’t know what to expect and many times they don’t even get a say.
 This can lead to tantrums, frustration, and power struggles.